-The South Carolina Center for the Book is pleased to announce the Speaker @ the Center Spring/Summer series for 2019.
+The South Carolina Center for the Book is pleased to announce the Speaker @ the Center Fall/Winter 2018-2019 series.

-Speaker @ the Center is a series hosted by the South Carolina Center for the Book celebrating South Carolina's rich literary heritage, and provides local authors the opportunity to connect with other South Carolinians to discuss and sell their most recently published works.
-These events are FREE and open to the public at the South Carolina State Library, 1500 Senate Street, Columbia.
-For directions and parking instructions, please visit our map & directions page.
+Speaker @ the Center is a series hosted by the South Carolina Center for the Book and celebrates South Carolina's rich literary heritage, and provides local authors the opportunity to connect with other South Carolinians to discuss and sell their most recently published works.
+These events are FREE and open to the public at the South Carolina State Library.
+For directions and parking instructions, please visit SCSL's Contact Us information.